-At the palace Gordie's father understands, from the way Gordie has contacted him and the words used, he's on an unencrypted line while worried about interception and he requires his help in his military persona.
-He says, "Right, Falcon Nine, I'll be with you shortly."
+At the palace Gordie’s father understands, from the way Gordie has contacted him and the words used, he’s on an unencrypted line while worried about interception and he requires his help in his military persona.
+He says, “Right, Falcon Nine, I’ll be with you shortly.”
 His wife, Lara, is checking the Guards database for information about Sword Hilston.
 She shows the display to her husband.
 He nods, and leaves.
 She does another search of the database, and finds a retired Sword who served with them both.
-She contacts him and asks him to go to the Hilston house, giving him the address.
-Only then does she set about reorganising the appointments the King is about to miss, and arranges to deal with the few matters she can handle for him.
+She contacts him and asks him to go to the Hilston house after giving him the address.
+Only then does she set about reorganising the appointments the King is about to miss, and arranges to deal with the few matters she can handle for him in his absence.

 “In here, father.”
 Mr Hilston’s eyes go wide.
 Well, that explains a few things, being Granite Mannheim’s son means he can contact him and he’d be a prime candidate as a royal agent for his age group.

-Gerald 'Granite' Mannheim enters the room, and Mr Hilston thinks, Even in civilian clothes he looks the general.
-Melody looks at him with pleading eyes while he crosses the room.
-He reaches down to remove the pistol and place it in his pocket, saying, "You won't need this."
-Gordie brings him a chair and he sits down, "Gordie, take Melody out for a walk and an ice-cream."
-He looks at Hilston, "Now talk to me."
+Gerald ‘Granite’ Mannheim enters the room, and Mr Hilston thinks, Even in civilian clothes he looks the General.
+Melody looks at Gerald with pleading eyes while he crosses the room.
+He reaches down to remove the pistol, and place, it in his pocket while saying, “You won’t need this.”
+Gordie brings him a chair and he sits down, “Gordie, take Melody out for a walk and an ice-cream.”
+He looks at Hilston, “Now talk to me.”

-Motioning with his head, Gordie signals Melody to leave the room, but she's reluctant to go.
+Motioning with his head Gordie signals Melody to leave the room, but she’s reluctant to go.
 Gordie takes her arm.
-As they're walking to the front door it opens.
+While they’re walking to the front door it opens.
 A retired Guard stands in the doorway.
-Gordie smiles, saying, "Hello, Sterling.
-They're in the second room on the left."
+Gordie smiles, and says, “Hello, Sterling.
+They’re in the second room on the left.”

-Retired Senior Warrant Officer Stephen 'Sterling' Silver smiles at Gordie, saying, "Thanks, I think the General and I can sort this out."
+Retired Senior Warrant Officer Stephen ‘Sterling’ Silver smiles at Gordie while saying, “Thanks, I think the General and I can sort this out.”
 He passes them on his way to the designated room.
-Melody looks at the club he has in place of his right leg.
+Melody looks at the wooden club he has in place of his right leg.
 Yes, another amputee will help!